-Cheapest electric cars 2025: The 10 most affordable EVs in the UK
+Cheapest electric cars UK: The 10 most affordable EVs of 2025

 Dacia Spring.
 Price from £14,995